Pilgrims Visiting Saudi Arabia To Benefit From Third Expansion Of Holy Mosque - UrduPoint

 Pilgrims visiting Saudi Arabia this year can benefit from the third expansion of the Holy Mosque

-MAKKAH, (UrduPoint / Pakistan Point News / WAM - 05th Aug, 2019) Pilgrims visiting Saudi Arabia this year can benefit from the third expansion of the Holy Mosque.

-The expansion is the largest in the mosque’s history, following two previous expansions launched by King Fahad and King Abdullah in 1989 and 2008, respectively, costing US$100 billion.
+The expansion is the largest in the mosque's history, following two previous expansions launched by King Fahad bin Abdulaziz and King Abdullah in 1989 and 2008, respectively, costing US$100 billion.

 Saudi Arabia announced that it has received more than 95 million pilgrims over 50 years, and plans to host 30 million pilgrims per year.